Mercy FAQ’s - Frequently Asked Questions

 Q: Who should call Mercy?

-A: Our Call Center agents take calls from people seeking help in many areas, including utilities, rent, mortgage, medical needs, food, clothing, evictions, veterans assistance, and more.
-Those needing assistance which falls within the scope of our programs are assigned to a Care Coach.
-If we are unable to help them with our internal programs, we can always provide them with resources to the many partnering non-profits that can serve them better.
+A: Our office receives calls from people seeking help in many areas, including utilities, rent, mortgage, medical needs, food, clothing, evictions, veterans assistance, and more.
+Those needing assistance which falls within the scope of our programs are further assessed by one of our Program Associates and then if applicable, proceed through our program application process.
+If we are unable to help them with our internal programs, we do our very best to provide them with resources to the many partnering non-profits that can best serve their need.

 Q: Can I stop by the new location and receive assistance?

-A: No. Due to staffing limitations and the demands for services, we do not take walk-ins.
-Please call 904-297-4052 to set up a personal appointment so we can take the time necessary to assess your case and find the best resources to fit your needs.
+A: Unfortunately, no. Due to staffing limitations and the demands for services, we do not take walk-ins.
+Please call 904-297-4052 to set up a personal appointment so we can take the time necessary to assess your situation and determine the best resources to meet your needs.

 Q: How are you different from an overnight shelter?